Mass media in Turkey: Print media

 Newspapers with oppositional editorial line against the government corresponds to 65% of daily newspapers in circulation while pro-government newspapers's share is 25%.

 The total number of readers of print media in Turkey is low, when compared to the big population of the country (95 newspapers per 1000 inhabitants).
-Circulating newspapers where estimated at around 2,450 in 2010, of which 5 national, 23 regional and other local ones.
+Circulating newspapers where estimated at 2,450 in 2010, of which 5 national, 23 regional and other local ones.

 The media hubs of the country are Istanbul and Ankara.
 By circulation, the most popular daily newspapers are Hürriyet (330,000 daily sales in 2016), Sabah (300,000), Posta (290,000), Sözcü and Habertürk.
 Major Turkish daily newspapers are published every day of the year, including Sundays, religious and secular public holidays.

 Big media conglomerates, with substantial interests in other economic sectors, dominate the media market and own all the major print and broadcast media.
 These are the Doğan Group, Turkuvaz, Ciner Group, Çukurova Group and Doğuş Group: